ofiwg/libfabric/index.md

 * The libfabric library, unit tests, and documentation: [libfabric v1.18.0](https://github.com/ofiwg/libfabric/releases/tag/v1.18.0) (or [see all prior releases](https://github.com/ofiwg/libfabric/releases/)).

-libfabric targets 3 major releases per year, following this schedule: March, July, and November.
+Libfabric targets 3 major releases per year, following this schedule: March, July, and November.
 The timing of a specific release is adjusted based on the readiness of the underlying providers.

 Overview
 ========